 Overseas Housing Allowance (OHA)

-OHA is a monthly allowance paid to service members assigned to an OCONUS PDS (permanent duty station outside the continental U.S., not including Hawaii and Alaska) authorized to live in private housing.
-OHA defrays the member's housing costs and includes the following components:
+Overseas Housing Allowance (OHA) is a monthly allowance paid to service members stationed OCONUS and authorized to live in private housing.
+OHA helps to pay for housing and includes rent and utility/recurring maintenance expenses.

-- Move-In Housing Allowance/Miscellaneous: Rates are published in the Joint Federal Travel Regulation and reflect average expenditures made by members to purchase household necessities for their residence.
-This entitlement is paid in a lump-sum and no receipts are required.
-Examples of such necessities are sinks, toilets, light fixtures, kitchen cabinets, and a refrigerator and stove (which sometimes are not provided in overseas dwellings).
+- Move-In Housing Allowance/Miscellaneous: This is a set amount paid in a lump-sum and no receipts are required.
+This is used to buy necessities like sinks, toilets, light fixtures, kitchen cabinets, and a refrigerator and stove (which sometimes are not provided in overseas dwellings).

-- Move-In Housing Allowance/Rent: This covers all rent related expenses; receipts are required.
-These expenses are fixed, one time, nonrefundable charges levied by the landlord, the landlord(s) agent or a foreign government which the member must pay before occupying a dwelling.
+- Move-In Housing Allowance/Rent: This covers all rent related expenses, receipts are required.
+These expenses are fixed, one time, non refundable charges paid to the landlord, their agent or a foreign government which the member must pay before moving in.
 Examples are real estate agent fees, redecoration fees, and one-time lease taxes.

-- Move-In Housing Allowance/Security: These security related expenses are for members assigned to designated areas where dwellings must be modified to minimize exposure to a terrorist or criminal threat.
+- Move-In Housing Allowance/Security: These security related expenses are for designated areas where dwellings must be modified to minimize exposure to a terrorist or criminal threat.
 Receipts are required.
-Expenditures which are not related to the physical dwelling, such as personal security guards or dogs, are not allowed under Move-In Housing Allowance.
+Expenditures which are not related to the physical dwelling, such as personal security guards or dogs, aren't allowed.
 Move-In Housing Allowance security payments must be approved by the senior officer in the country.